Table below displays the possible QA flags:

 The "binding-path" and "target-path" JSON attributes are used when a converter or a field-binder is used when defining the sensor schema.

-When defining a new sensor schema and specifying the components, the binding-path is the absolute JSON path to an attribute (in sensor data packet) that will be "bound" to a component (eg. PM10, NO2, CO).
+When creating new sensor schema and specifying the components, the binding-path is the absolute JSON path to an attribute (sensor data packet) bound to a component (e.g. PM10, NO2, CO).

 Similar, when using a converter (if required), the converter takes the target-path as an argument.
 The converter is using this path when converting an attribute (k) with value (v) located at that JSON path.

-Same principle applies when using a field-binder.
-The field-binder m is an alias for attribute k with value v located at target path p.
+Similarly, when using a field-binder, the field-binder m is an alias for attribute k with value v located at target path p.

 Below is a table with some examples: